dicookie/wireshark-network-packets-analysis/README.md

-# wireshark Network Packets Analysis
+# Wireshark Network Packets Analysis

 Wireshark is a powerful network protocol analyzer that allows users to capture and interactively browse the traffic running on a computer network.
 It enables deep inspection of hundreds of protocols.
 Wireshark provides detailed packet information, making it valuable for network analysis and security auditing tasks.
 It is a critical tool for network administrators and security professionals.